 Power of entry Purpose of entry When can the power be used?
 Occupier's consent required?
-Section 200A Entry to premises without a search warrant Enter any premises (including residential or business) to investigate reasonable belief that a service is operating without a service approval Must follow disclosure procedures (see section 200A) and obtain written consent before entering Yes, written consent Section 201 Entry to premises with a search warrant Enter service premises to investigate reasonable belief that the service is operating without a service approval or in contravention of the National Law (at the service premises) Search for documents and evidence reasonably believed to be held at the principal office or other business office of approved provider that are relevant to possible offence Must obtain search warrant and follow disclosure procedures before entering (see Clause 4, Schedule 2), unless reasonably believe that immediate entry is necessary No
+Section 201 Entry to premises with a search warrant Enter service premises to investigate reasonable belief that the service is operating without a service approval or in contravention of the National Law (at the service premises) Search for documents and evidence reasonably believed to be held at the principal office or other business office of approved provider that are relevant to possible offence Must obtain search warrant and follow disclosure procedures before entering (see Clause 4, Schedule 2), unless reasonably believe that immediate entry is necessary No